HMS Falmouth (F113): Construction and career

 Falmouth was laid down on 23 November 1957 by Swan Hunter & Wigham Richardson, launched on 15 December 1959 and was completed on 25 July 1961.

 In August 1961 Falmouth joined the 20th Frigate Squadron based at Londonderry Port, Northern Ireland.
 On 5 December that year, Falmouth collided with the oiler RFA Tideflow in Lyme Bay and was badly damaged.
 From December 1963, Falmouth served as leader of the 30th Frigate Squadron.
 The 30th Flotilla, including Falmouth, served as part of the Far East Fleet from September 1964 to December 1964, and again from June 1965 until December that year.
+Falmouth took part in the Beira Patrol, a naval blockade enforcing an oil embargo against Rhodesia, patrolling off Mombasa in January 1967.

 From August 1968 to 6 January 1971, Falmouth was refitted at Portsmouth Dockyard, being fitted with a hangar and flight deck to allow operation of a single Westland Wasp helicopter, while a Seacat launcher was fitted on top of the hangar.
 One of the Limbo mortars and the Bofors guns were removed in compensation.

 On the evening of 6 May 1976, after the outcome of the Third Cod War had already been decided, the Icelandic gunboat V/s Týr was trying to cut the nets of the fishing trawler Carlisle, when Captain Gerald Plumer of Falmouth ordered it rammed.
 Falmouth rammed the Týr at the speed of 22+ knots (41+ km/h), almost capsizing her.
 Týr did not sink and managed to cut the nets of Carlisle, after which the Falmouth rammed it again.
 The Týr was heavily damaged and found herself propelled by only a single screw and pursued by the tug-boat Statesman.
 As a response Captain Guðmundur Kjærnested gave orders to man Týr's guns to deter any further ramming.
 Falmouth also sustained serious structural damage on her bow during the incident, and had to enter dry dock at Portsmouth for repairs.

 In January 1977, when the United Kingdom enlarged its Exclusive economic zone to 200 nmi, Falmouth was deployed in the North Sea, protecting fishing stocks and oil fields.

 Falmouth left active service in 1980, when she was transferred to the Standby Squadron at Chatham, and by early 1982 she was being considered for disposal as a result of the 1981 Defence White Paper, which proposed cuts in the Royal Navy's surface fleet.
 Argentina's invasion of the Falkland Islands in April 1982 changed these plans, and Falmouth was given a refit and returned to active duty, although she did not take part in the Falklands War.
 Falmouth carried out a patrol in the South Atlantic from May 1983, returning to Britain in September that year.
 In March 1984, she was deployed to the Middle and Far East, returning home in August that year.

 Falmouth was laid up as a stationary training ship at HMS Sultan in December that year, and was scrapped in Spain from 4 May 1989.